Sustainable Development Goal 8: Decent Work and Economic Growth

 |8.6.1||Proportion of youth (aged 15-24 years) not in education, employment or training|

-Before the pandemic the world was not making progress towards reducing the share of youth not in education, employment or training (NEET).
-Data for 2020 shows that the pandemic has also caused a further setback, not only pushing more youth into unemployment but also disruptions to education and training programmes for youth.
+Even before the pandemic, the world was not making any significant progress towards reducing the share of youth not in education, employment or training (NEET).
+Data for 2020 shows that the pandemic has also caused further setbacks, not only pushing more youth into unemployment but also through disruptions to education and training programmes for youth.
+Note that this target was to be achieved by 2020.

-On average globally, the NEET rate was twice as high for young women as for young men.
+The NEET rate twice as high for young women as for young men.
 The gender gap is particularly large in Central and Southern Asia and Northern and Western Asia.
-In these two regions, 48% and 42% of women were where outside employment, education or training.
+In these two regions, 48% and 42% of women were where outside employment, education or training, compared to 16% abd 20% of men.

 As with the unemployment rate (target 8.5), the OECD has operationalised the NEET-rate target at 3%.
-The latest data from 2020 show that Norway is the closest to this level.
+The latest data from 2020 show that Norway is the closest to this level of the Nordic countries, with Finland the furthest away.
 Although NEET-rates in the Nordics are well below the European average, none of the Nordics is on a trajectory towards the 3% target.

 Take immediate and effective measures to eradicate forced labour, end modern slavery and human trafficking and secure the prohibition and elimination of the worst forms of child labour, including recruitment and use of child soldiers, and by 2025 end child labour in all its forms